neophob/PixelController/README.md

 ## FRONTENDS
 There are different frontends for PixelController:
-* Native Java: based on P5
+* Native Java: based on P5, default
 * PixConCli: Command Line interface for PixelController,
-* PureData: PureData frontend, very flexible, extensible (OSC, MIDI)
+* PureData: PureData frontend (http://puredata.info/ download the extended Version), very flexible, extensible (OSC, MIDI)

 ## IT DOES NOT WORK!